-As a condition of entry into the program, candidates will agree to engage in each of the bolded activities.
-By the end of the year, all participants will be required to:
+As a condition of entry into the program, candidates will agree to engage in the following activities:

-- Participate in relevant entrepreneurship and founders education available through EngEn: namely, Startup Fundamentals & Strategy and Needs Finding courses.
+Entrepreneurship and Founders Education(EngEn) - Participants will engage in relevant short courses, including Startup Fundamentals & Strategy and Needs Finding courses.
 These courses are ideal training to support the transition from academic research to building a commercial product.

 - Mentor In Residence (MIR): The Duke Office of Licensing and Ventures employs MIRs to support the commercialization of Duke-owned IP.
 Participants in this program will have support from an MIR

-- Access to Funding: Program participants will be supported in seeking funding and investment from relevant Duke, regional and national funding and investment groups, such as the Duke Incubation Fund, NCBC grants and the Duke Angel Network
+- Access to Funding: Program participants will be supported in seeking funding and investment from relevant Duke, regional and national funding and investment groups, such as the Duke Incubation Fund, government and state (NCBC) grants and the Duke Angel Network

 Applicants must be:

-- Recent PhD graduates of Duke BME, with less than 2 years of research experience at the time they enter the program, or
+- A recent PhD graduate of the Duke BME department, or from a laboratory at Duke whose PI has a primary appointment within the BME department, with less than 2 years of research experience at the time they enter the program, or

 Each application must include in a single PDF file: